Reporter Outreach Logo

 Why are you stuck where you are?

 The answer, in the vast majority of cases, is an authority gap.
 Your content is relevant — Google already recognizes that by putting you on page one or two.
 But you don't have enough quality backlinks from authoritative domains to outrank the sites above you.
-Run a competitor backlink analysis on whoever ranks #1–3 for your target keyword.
-Compare their referring domain count and average domain rating to yours.
-That gap is your answer.
+Pull whoever ranks #1–3 for your target keyword, compare their referring domain count and average domain rating to yours, and that gap is your answer.

 Most tracking tools make this easy.
-In Ahrefs, pull up the "Competing Domains" report and compare backlink profiles side by side.
+In Ahrefs, the "Competing Domains" report compares backlink profiles side by side.
 You'll almost always see a pattern: the sites outranking you have 2–5x more referring domains from DR 50+ sources.

 We had a SaaS client spending $2,000/month on content creation — publishing two articles per week — while their three main competitors each had 150+ more referring domains.
 No amount of content was going to close that gap.
 Once they shifted budget toward editorial link placements, the rankings they'd been chasing for months started moving within 90 days.